 This guideline is developed for all clinical staff involved in the care of trauma patients in Victoria.
 It is intended for use by frontline clinical staff that provide early care for major trauma patients; those working directly at the Major Trauma Service (MTS) as well as those working outside of a MTS.

 These guidelines provide the user with accessible resources to effectively and confidently provide ongoing care and monitoring for deterioration in critically injured patients.
 They provide up-to-date information for frontline healthcare clinicians.
-The guideline has followed the AGREE methodology for guideline development and is auspiced by the Victorian State Trauma Committee.
+The guideline has followed the AGREE II methodology for guideline development and is under the auspice of Victorian State Trauma Committee (VSTC).1

 Clinical emphasis points